Cinnamon Honey Butter

-- Copycat Recipe: To give you a good flavor comparison, this recipe tastes EXACTLY like the spread you get at Texas Roadhouse.
+- Copycat Recipe: To give you a good flavor comparison, this recipe tastes almost exactly like the spread you get at Texas Roadhouse.
 I could eat this with a spoon.

 - Butter: Here’s the biggest tip I can give you.
 Use salted butter.
 The added salt helps to enhance the sweetness from the honey and the slight spice of the cinnamon.
 It helps blend everything together in a harmonious flavor bite.
 If you opt for unsalted I suggest adding a pinch of salt to the recipe.